areitan/Day_Planner/README_Day_Planner.md

 ### script.js

 1. I added a variable for the current date to display on the planner.
-2. I added a variable for the current hour converted to military time so I could use that in if statements to comtrol the colors in the ```.html``` file.
+2. I added a variable for the current hour converted to military time so I could use that in if statements to control the time-block colors in the ```.html``` file.
 3. I added if statements for each hour to control the color.
 4. I added functions to save user input from the text inputs to local storage.
 5. I added event listeners to each time-block button to trigger saving the user input to local storage.